Stem Cells & Stem Cell Therapy

 What is a stem cell?

 Stem cells are pericytes, or cells that live on the walls of vessels.
 The more vascular a tissue is the more stem cells it has, so fat and bone marrow have the highest concentration.
-While embryonic stems cells can transform into any tissue, adult stem cells are primarily “medicinal cells” in that they produce growth factors, anti-inflammatory agents, antibiotics, and other tissue stimulating proteins.
-The primary use of stem cells at The Stone Clinic is to stimulate tissue and cartilage repair.
+While embryonic stems cells can transform into any tissue, adult and fetal stem cells are primarily “medicinal cells” in that they produce growth factors, anti-inflammatory agents, antibiotics, and other tissue stimulating proteins.
+The primary use of stem cells and growth factors at The Stone Clinic is to stimulate tissue and cartilage repair, reduce inflammation, and diminish pain.

 Amniotic Stem Cell Injections

 Stem cells are potent growth factor producers and also participate in tissue healing and remodeling.
-We initially only isolated these cells from the bone marrow however data has shown that with aging the concentration of the stem cells that are potent declines precipitously each year.
-While we often release these marrow stem cells at the time of surgical repair, in the office a frozen source of amniotic stem cells is now available.
-One cc of amniotic stem cells contains two million active amniotic stem cells and 2-50 times the concentration of growth factors found in platelet preparations.
+We initially only isolated these cells from the bone marrow, however, data has shown that with aging the concentration of the stem cells declines precipitously each year.
+While we often release these marrow stem cells at the time of surgical repair, in the office a frozen source of amniotic cells is now available.
+One cc of amniotic cells contains one to two million active amniotic cells a portion of which are stem cells with 2-50 times the concentration of growth factors found in many platelet preparations.
+We believe this to be the most effective form of stem cell and growth factor therapy currently available.

 What is PRP?